 (a) Panel members should be required to identify and report any pertinent potential or actual conflicts of interest which might lead to perceived or actual bias in the panel’s decision-making, so that the conduct of the Committee’s work can be managed accordingly and the conflicts mitigated.
 Panel members should not be involved in assessing applications where a potential or actual conflict of interest is involved.

 (b) Panel members should not assess applications from their own department or from a research entity of which they are a member; however, the scope of potential conflicts of interest extends much further than this.
-Further guidance in relation to research is set out in the URC procedures for Declaration of Members’ Interests.
+Further guidance in relation to research is set out in the URC procedures for handling conflicts of interest (PDF , 177kb).
 It is important to note that this guidance is not exhaustive, and ultimately it is for individuals to assess on a case by case basis whether or not their activities could give rise to a conflict of interest, and to disclose these activities.